paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ![](../images/2020-12-24/2020-12-24-always-has-been.jpeg)

-[If you look at the program](https://github.com/solana-labs/solana/blob/master/runtime/src/system_instruction_processor.rs#L181) you'll see that although the program owns all basic SOL accounts, it can only transfer SOL from an account when the transaction has been signed by the private key of the SOL account being debited.
+[If you look at the system program](https://github.com/solana-labs/solana/blob/master/runtime/src/system_instruction_processor.rs#L179) you'll see that although the program owns all basic SOL accounts, it can only transfer SOL from an account when the transaction has been signed by the private key of the SOL account being debited.

 > In theory, programs have full autonomy over the accounts they own.
 It is up to the program's creator to limit this autonomy and up to the users of the program to verify the program's creator has really done so